 Once you try it though you will get it.
 Nothing embodies Hawaii to us more than Poke.
 A salad (of sorts) made from small chopped up bits of “stuff”.
 Normally Raw Fish, Primarily Tuna (or “Ahi” in Hawaiian).
 Often served as an appetizer or Pupus.
 Start with the Ahi, and maybe upgrade to some of the more “exciting” types like Tako (Octopus), once you are used to it.

 While Poke can be found outside the State it’s never really the same, we have even sampled it in the UK and it just doesn’t work.
 As for safety, well the amount the locals eat without dropping dead must mean it is pretty safe.
-It is raw fish so there are some concerns with that, but it’s no different to Sushi or even Rare meat, probably safer because of the cure.
+It is raw fish so there are some concerns with that, but it’s no different to Sushi or even Rare meat.

 Hawaii’s take on pulled pork.
 Well, actually It is a much older recipe predating even the USA let alone pulled pork.
 Anyway, Pulled pork is the closest to it we can think of, and that’s no bad thing.
 Traditionally cooked in an underground oven (Imu) and served at every Luau, you will have no trouble finding this delicious porky sensation.